slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
 -->

-> *"Always be a first rate version of yourself and not a second rate version of someone else."
--- Judy Garland*

-> *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
--- Ralph Waldo Emerson*

 > *"I'd rather be hated for who I am, than loved for who I am not."
 -- Kurt Cobain*